Fort Smith Police investigate early morning stabbing

 FORT SMITH, Ark.
-(KFTA) — The Fort Smith Police Department is investigating a reported stabbing this morning.
+(KNWA) — The Fort Smith Police Department is investigating a reported stabbing this morning.

 According to Fort Smith Public Information Officer Aric Mitchell, officers responded to the area of Creekmore Park at South M Street for a reported stabbing.